Janison: When a personal agenda becomes foreign policy

 The most basic question to consider when key witnesses appear before a House impeachment panel next week is what the Ukraine scandal means for how our government works these days and for whom.

-When President Donald Trump on July 25 asked the country's leader for a "favor," he was clearly seeking foreign help on behalf of his candidacy and his party rather than the U.S. public at large.
+When President Donald Trump on July 25 asked Ukraine's leader for a "favor," he was clearly seeking foreign help on behalf of his candidacy and his party rather than the U.S. public at large.

 If we had a different kind of republic, say an autocracy, Trump's promotional interest and his nation's would be deemed one and the same.